bookofproofs/bookofproofs.github.io/_sources/history/19th-century/aleksandrov.md

 6. Subsequently showed how to construct smooth integrals on suchobjects.
 7. Formulated a generalization of Euclidean geometry, the Lobachevsky–Bolyai–Gauss geometry, which provided an entirely new approach to analyzing the shapes of physical surfaces and other objects.

-Born 7 May1896, Bogorodsk (also called Noginsk), Russia.
+Born 7 May 1896, Bogorodsk (also called Noginsk), Russia.
 Died 16 November 1982, Moscow, USSR.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Aleksandrov/)